Burtons Grill & Bar

 Burtons Grill & Bar is an American casual dining restaurant chain headquartered in Andover, Massachusetts, specializing in contemporary American cuisine prepared in a scratch kitchen.
-As of April 2025, the chain operates 22 restaurants across nine states along the East Coast of the United States.
+As of April 2026, the chain operates 25 restaurants across ten states along the East Coast of the United States.
 The company offers a variety of menu items, including burgers, steaks, seafood, pasta, salads, and desserts, with procedures to accommodate dietary restrictions, such as a separate gluten-free menu and allergy-friendly options.

 History

 Burtons Grill & Bar was founded in March 2005 by Kevin Harron in Hingham, Massachusetts, aiming to provide an upscale dining experience in suburban areas.
 The chain expanded steadily along the East Coast over the subsequent years.

+John Haggai joined the company in 2020 as President and Chief Operating Officer and succeeded founder Kevin Harron as CEO in 2022.

 2005–2010

 The first Burtons Grill & Bar opened in Hingham, Massachusetts, in 2005, focusing on upscale-casual dining in suburban markets.
 Early expansion targeted the Northeast, establishing a presence in Massachusetts and neighboring states.

 2011–2020

 In 2016, the chain opened a location in Alexandria, Virginia, on February 29, marking its entry into the Mid-Atlantic region.
-By 2020, Burtons Grill & Bar operated 17 locations, alongside five Red Heat Tavern locations, a sister brand offering a more casual dining experience.
+By 2020, Burtons Grill & Bar operated 16 locations, alongside five Red Heat Tavern locations, a sister brand offering a more casual dining experience.